BirdLifeInternational/track2kba/README.md

 <!-- badges: start -->
 <!-- badges: end -->
 This package is comprised of functions that facilitate the identification of (marine) Important Bird and Biodiversity Areas (IBAs) and Key Biodiversity Areas (KBAs) based on individual tracking data.
 Key functions include utilities to identify and summarise individual foraging trips, estimate utilization distributions, and overlay distributions to identify important aggregation areas.
-Utility functions to download Movebank data, format data as well as to assess sample representativeness, and space use independenc are also included.
+Utility functions to download Movebank data, format data, as well as to assess sample representativeness, and space use independence are also included.

 Installation
 ------------